wand88/StarterPack/README.md

     + [imagesLoaded](http://imagesloaded.desandro.com/) lets us know, which images are loaded, which are not (shows progress), also adds broken image (to the image that failed loading).
     + [jqueryEasing](http://gsgd.co.uk/sandbox/jquery/easing/) advance easing options for jQuery.
     + [pictureFill](https://scottjehl.github.io/picturefill/) better support for HTML5 picture element, and for src and size.
-    + [smoothScroll](http://codepen.io/chriscoyier/pen/dpBMVP) one of my favourites, smooth scroll to the anchor link on the page.
+    + **[smoothScroll](http://codepen.io/chriscoyier/pen/dpBMVP)** one of my favourites, smooth scroll to the anchor link on the page.
+    + **[WOW.js](http://mynameismatthieu.com/WOW/)**, my other favourite, reveals elements, section on scroll into view.

+* Node_modules
+    + Just all node_modules, that come with initiating package.json in this local folder.
+Minifier and autoprefixer that we use with Grunt are included.

+* SASS

+And finally SASS folder, which explains the subtle power of this custom StarterPack.

+    It has:

-    +
+    + asd